 Touching the System Information button displays the System Information screen as shown in Figure 2-23.
-This screen lets you view the product Serial Number, the MAC Address, the System IP Address, the Software Version, and the FPGA Version.
+This screen lets you view the product Serial Number, the MAC Address, the System IP Address, and the Software Version.

 Figure 2-23: System Information Screen